 Further details regarding our feature company’s experiences in this area, including the complete member presentation and PeercastTM recording, can be found on the Peeriosity member website.

-For change management, while there is no one-size-fits-all approach, the caution to using a less formal method is that when resources get tight or challenges come up during an implementation, as is often the case, the first thing that gets dropped are efforts to actively manage the change process.
+For change management, while there is no one-size-fits-all approach, the caution to using a less formal method is that when resources get tight or challenge come up during implementation, as is often the case, the first thing that gets dropped our efforts to actively manage the change process.

 Here are some of the added comments from members:

 - Our challenge primarily is internal and how management executes change management.